cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 Back to our example.
 For our column access pattern on the 32x32 array, we "reinterpret" our SMEM so that address 0 is bank 0, address 32 is bank 1, ..., and address 31*32 is bank 31.
 It's a scrambler (or swizzler, if you will) that maps your (i, j) to a true address under the hood such that your bank conflicts magically disappear.
 Before each write and read to SMEM, we swizzle the incoming access (i, j) and translate it to a physical address (or vice versa), so that even though we think we're writing (1, 3) to memory location $32\cdot 1 + 3$, we're actually writing it to some swizzled address under the hood.
 The writer and consumer are none the wiser.
 As long as it writes (1, 3) and gets back the same (1, 3), it doesn't care.

 > Think of it like a valet attendant.
 You give your keys to the guy up front, and he parks your car somewhere in the garage.
 When you come back from your day of disappointing your family, you simply ask for your car back.
 They fetch it, you get in, and you leave.
-You don't care whether it was on floor 1 or floor 9001--you just care that you got your car back.
+You don't care whether it was on floor 1 or floor 9001 -- you just care that you got your car back.

 There are an infinite number of strategies to scramble addresses, but we have to meet a few criteria:
 1. Addresses or indices must have a 1-1 mapping.
 Each (i, j) has to have a unique physical location in memory.